 By becoming specialized like this, you can focus on outperforming the other accountants and accountancy firms in your market, rather than trying to beat every entrepreneur you can find.
 This will make your success easier to track and give you a far greater chance of making an impact – which gets you noticed.

 This will fast-track your learning and help you gain a formidable range of experience in a relatively short period.
-In addition, by combining your specialization with experience in other business areas, you will stand out to potential employers or help you run your own company more successfully.
+In addition, by combining your specialization with experience in other business areas, you will stand out to potential employers or help you run your own company successfully.

 Every entrepreneur dreams of having one great accountant, one great lawyer, a genius marketer, or a top salesperson.
 This is because the entrepreneur will likely know little about these specialized areas themselves, which puts a lot of value on a trusted expert who is willing to bat for their team.

 The world is full of examples of graduates (or drop-outs) who started their own companies when they were just fresh out of college.
-Corporations like Facebook and Microsoft are prime examples of firms that were formed by headstrong young people looking to make a change in the world, and there is no reason why you can’t aim to do the same.
+Corporations like Facebook and Microsoft are prime examples of firms formed by headstrong young people looking to make a change in the world, and there is no reason why you can’t aim to do the same.

 If becoming an entrepreneur is your ultimate aim, it is best to think long and hard about what ideas you hope to bring to fruition.
 The true rewards in business can be found in creating change in the world, one product at a time.
 No one wants to get involved in a business to copy everyone else; the aim is to try something new and venture into uncharted territory.

-For example, you may notice that a certain market is struggling to monetize its services online.
+For example, you may notice that a specific market is struggling to monetize its services online.
 Therefore, you could take this as a sign that they haven’t got the right digital marketer within their teams to attract customers or position their brands in the market correctly.

-This is gold dust if you are just starting out as a graduate because you might have all the qualifications in the world, but you have nowhere to implement your skills without a solid network.
+This is gold dust if you are starting as a graduate because you might have all the qualifications in the world, but you have nowhere to implement your skills without a solid network.
 Spotting gaps doesn’t require you to learn new skills – you might already be trained in the area that is in demand, so it is not necessarily a lot of added work.

 This is easier said than done, of course, especially as a graduate.
 Consultants are usually ultra-experienced individuals who have stepped back from day-to-day work, so this may not be realistic unless you have an in-demand skill.

-After all, one of the core reasons why consultancy is so useful is because it offers a business leader a different opinion.
+After all, one of the core reasons consultancy is so valuable is because it offers a business leader a different opinion.
 Once you have reached a certain level in a company, people will be afraid to tell the boss that they are wrong or consider a matter from a different perspective.

 Indeed, there is a lot to be said for starting lower down on the commercial ladder.
-While you might have to wait longer for a significant pay rise or promotion to the higher echelons of an organization, you could argue that the security of a paying job will help you rise faster in your career than starting out on your own.
+While you might have to wait longer for a significant pay rise or promotion to the higher echelons of an organization, you could argue that the security of a paying job will help you rise faster in your career than starting on your own.

 If you start in a small business, you will also find that there aren’t many rungs on the ladder you need to climb to reach a position of influence, and you will be better able to handle the promotions when they come gradually, rather than all at once.